Hierarchical Random Measures without Tables: Posterior representation for normalized hCRVs

-where $J_{0j}$ is a random variable having p.d.f. $f_{\scriptscriptstyle J_{0j} \mid \bm{U}}(t) \propto \prod_{i=1}^d \bar \tau_{n_{ij}}(U_i,t) \rho_0(t)$. \end{proposition}
+where $J_{0j}$ is a random variable having p.d.f. $\displaystyle f_{\scriptscriptstyle J_{0j} \mid \bm{U}}(t) \propto \prod_{i=1}^d \bar \tau_{n_{ij}}(U_i,t) \,\rho_0(t)$. \end{proposition}

-Proposition~\ref{prop:jumps} reduces the sampling of $k$ $d$-dimensional jumps to the easier task of sampling $k(d+1)$ $1$-dimensional variables.
+Therefore, Proposition~\ref{prop:jumps} reduces the sampling of each $d$-dimensional jumps vector to the easier task of sampling $d$ conditionally independent $1$-dimensional jumps, given an additional variable.
 These random variables can be sampled exactly in the case of gamma-gamma hCRVs, as detailed in Section~\ref{sec:gamma-gamma}.

-For the latent variables ${\bm U}$, the evaluation of their density \eqref{eq:latent} up to a normalizing constant requires to compute $\tau_{\bm{m} \mid x}$.
-Although this task can be tackled directly on a case-by-case basis, the $d$-dimensional integral in the definition can be reduced to a $1$-dimensional integral for hierarchical CRV.
-Given its homogeneity, $\tau_{\bm{m} \mid x} = \tau_{\bm{m}}$ does not depend on $x$.
+As for the latent variables ${\bm U}$, the evaluation of their p.d.f.~\eqref{eq:latent} up to a normalizing constant requires to compute the cumulants $\tau_{\bm{m} \mid x}$ in \eqref{eq:cumulants}.
+Although this task can be tackled on a case-by-case basis, the $d$-dimensional integral in their definition can be reduced to a $1$-dimensional integral for hierarchical CRVs.
+Given their homogeneity, the cumulant $\tau_{\bm{m} \mid x} = \tau_{\bm{m}}$ does not depend on $x \in \X$.